Argonne-National-Laboratory/BCUS/README.md

 	`setx BCUSCODE "C:\BCUS\BCUSCode"`
 	`setx RUBYPATH "C:\BCUS\BCUSCode;%RUBYPATH%"`

-    *NOTE: In windows, to permanently set the environmental variables you also need to use the setx command*
+    *NOTE: In windows, to permanently set the environmental variables you also need to use the setx command.*

     On a MacOS system you would set the following: